 As Neufeld says, “don’t court the competition” – time to cancel that playdate.
 There are plenty of other steps to take that will allow your relationship with your child to blossom, they all require going against the tide.

 My personal favourite is to leave my phone at home and take my daughter on a walk somewhere in London.
-She resists initially, and doesn’t see much point in it, but it doesn’t take long before she’s in the flow of the walk, exploring, chatting and renewing her attachment to me.
+She initially resists and doesn’t see much point in it, but it doesn’t take long before she’s in the flow of the walk, exploring, chatting and renewing her attachment to me.
 We go for lunch, draw, and when we get home, I see signs of a stronger attachment and contentment: she’s more tactile, more relaxed and her drawings are along the lines of flowers and hearts with ‘daddy’ and ‘mummy’ written around them.
 She is acting on a natural desire to attach and has found an adult who is receptive.

 Attachment parenting is the alternative to the punishment and bribery dished out to Yamato Tanooka and countless other children every day.
 Your child will melt into you.